TheDreamLabUK/website/workshop-builder/docs/02_installation_setup.md

 ## Success Confirmation

 When all verification steps pass, you should see:
-- ✓ OpenAI Codex CLI accessible and authenticated
 - ✓ All API connections verified
 - ✓ Configuration validation successful
 - ✓ Agent initialization complete
 - ✓ Professional error handling enabled

-**You are now ready to use the Workshop Builder with full OpenAI Codex Framework integration!**
+**You are now ready to use the Workshop Builder with full OpenAI API integration!**

 Next: [Core Concepts & System Architecture](./03_core_concepts_architecture.md)